 - Buy a small plant mister spray bottle and fill it with water.
 When you catch your cat in the act, give him a spray with the bottle.
 Don't drench him; a quick spray will suffice.

-- Consider a Commercial Cat Deterrent.
+- Consider a commercial cat deterrent.
 These products often work with a combination of an electric eye or motion sensor, and a blast of air accompanied by a loud sound.
-If you have fearful and/or anxious cats in your home, I would advise these only be used as a last resort.